LxiStandard/LxiStandard.github.io/site/conformance.md

 <body>

-For information and forms for LXI Conformance see the main LXI Website here: (https://lxistandard.org/lxi-conformance/)
+For information and forms for LXI Conformance see the main LXI Website [LXI Conformance](https://lxistandard.org/lxi-conformance/)

 </body>